maceoCK/gridExpand/DOCUMENTATION.md

 - **Canvas Rendering**: Uses HTML Canvas for efficient grid rendering
 - **Lazy Loading**: Components are only rendered when needed based on the current step

+## Analytics

+The application uses Vercel Web Analytics to collect anonymous usage data:

+- **Visitor Tracking**: Counts unique visitors to the application
+- **Page Views**: Tracks page views and navigation patterns
+- **Privacy Focused**: Collects only essential metrics with no personally identifiable information
+- **Implementation**: Uses the `<Analytics />` React component from `@vercel/analytics`

+This helps improve the application by providing insights into how users interact with it, without compromising privacy.

 ## Browser Compatibility

 The application is designed to work in modern browsers with these requirements: